MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSession.md

 ```

 ### -OAuthAccessToken
-Specifies access token acquired already by the Tenant Administrator, or Syndicated Partner Administrator.
+Specifies access token acquired already by the Skype for Business Online administrator, or Syndicated Partner Administrator.

 ```yaml
 Type: SecureString